acceleratedscience/openad-service-moler/README.md

-# MOLER Inference for SMILES
+# MOLER Conditional Molecule Generation on Scaffolds (SMILES)

 <!--
 The description & support tags are consumed by the generate_docs() script